bryanryu1/Aircall-CLI/README.md

 [![npm version](https://img.shields.io/npm/v/aircall-cli.svg)](https://www.npmjs.com/package/aircall-cli)

 > **Warning:** This is an unofficial CLI tool for the Aircall API.
 It is not affiliated with, endorsed by, or maintained by Aircall.
-Use at your own risk.
+Simply a project in vibe coding that may provide value to some users :)

 A command-line interface for interacting with the [Aircall Public API](https://developer.aircall.io/api-references/).
 Manage calls, contacts, users, numbers, tags, teams, and webhooks from your terminal.